Skip to content

 Initializing resources

-• Functions: To add functions click on the Add functions button under Catalyst configs section in the Catalyst Explorer view.
+• Functions: To add functions click on the Add Http function or Add Non-Http function button in the HTTP FUNCTIONS or the NON HTTP FUNCTIONS section of the Catalyst Explorer view.

-• Client: To create new Catalyst web client, click on the Client Setup button under Catalyst configs section in the Catalyst Explorer view.
+• Client: To create new Catalyst web client, click on the Setup Catalyst Web Client button in the Client section of the Catalyst Explorer view.

 Serving resources locally